 organizational framework for transforming HSIs, as well as her articles on leading within HSIs.
 This training will help campus leaders think about the best practices for leading an organization that is compositionally diverse, despite a lack of diversity at the faculty and administration level.
 Topics include: (1) white people leading within HSIs, (2) leading through a racial equity-lens, (3) disrupting deficit thinking about students, and (4) becoming an institutional agent within HSIs.

 This training is for campus constituents who have the power to hire, retain, and train faculty and staff on campus.
 Dr. Garcia provides and overview of the current racial inequities in faculty and staff employment on campus.
 She then offers suggestions for implementing techniques to increase the number of minoritized applicants applying to open positions.
 Dr. Garcia also talks about best practice for training all faculty and staff on campus and retaining people of color in faculty and staff positions.
 Topics include: (1) racial inequities in faculty and staff hiring at HSIs, (2) implementing cluster hiring and grow your own program initiatives, (3) evaluating resumes and CVs through the lens of equity and justice, and (4) training faculty and staff for equity and justice.

 Developing Social Justice Curriculum in Hispanic Serving Institutions

 Assessing Servingness at Hispanic Serving Institutions

-programs and services for better serving Latinxs, and are ready to assess their progress.
-This training is hands-on, with participants asked to assess both their structures for serving and their indicators of serving, using Garcia, Sansone, and Nuñez’s Multidimensional Conceptual Framework for Understanding “Servingness.”
+programs and services for better serving Latinxs and other minoritized students could benefit from this workshop.
+This training is hands-on, with participants asked to assess both their structures for serving and their indicators of serving, using the Multidimensional Conceptual Framework for Understanding “Servingness” as a guide.
 Topics include: (1) history and overview of HSIs, (2) HSI servingness defined by outcomes, experiences, organizational structures, and external influences, (3) current